 Your course is designed in accordance with the FHEQ to ensure your qualification is awarded on the basis of nationally established standards of achievement, for both outcomes and attributes expected for the award of individual qualifications.
 The qualification descriptors within the FHEQ set out the generic outcomes and attributes expected for the award of higher education qualifications.
-The qualification descriptors of various learning experiences resulting from designated and coherent courses of study.
+The qualification descriptors of study.